uswds/uswds-site/pages/whats-new/overview.md

 title: What’s new
 category: About
 lead: |
-  Get the latest USWDS news and information here.
-Learn more about our product development and process, dive deeper into our monthly call topics, and see how we work with our partners to improve the government technology space.
+  Stay up to date on the latest U.S. Web Design System (USWDS) product launches, learn how to use the design system, and dive deeper into our monthly call topics.
 columns:
   - title: New users
     source: New Users